rontarrant/gtkDcoding/docs/_posts/2019-06-25-0047-scalebutton-and-volumebutton.md

 } // class MyScaleButton
 ```

-As with the `VolumeButton`, we have to set and then reset the initial value so the proper icon is displayed on start-up, but now let's talk about this icon stuff…
+As with the `VolumeButton`, we have to set and then reset the initial value so the proper icon is displayed on start-up, but now let's talk about this icon stuff...

 ### Defining an Icon Set